sara-es/COMP64501-Topics-in-Machine-Learning-Coursework/README.md

 ```
 You should include additional files as needed in the submission/ directory, such as additional modules or scripts you use for hyperparameter selection, data preprocessing, etc..
 Please avoid including jupyter notebooks or large data files in your submission.

 In addition to this .zip file, you must also submit a brief pdf report discussing your design choices and the performance of your model.
-This should be typeset in [LaTeX](https://www.latex-project.org/) or similar.
+This should be typeset in [LaTeX](https://www.latex-project.org/) or [Markdown](https://www.markdownguide.org/) (converted to PDF).
+See this [discussion thread](https://canvas.manchester.ac.uk/courses/45977/discussion_topics/738020?entry_id=40707) for more details.

 ### Final checks
 Before submitting, it is strongly recommended to test your submission using Docker: